 4. Traction: Signals, Data, or Momentum

-Investors do not expect massive scale from day one, though they do expect proof that real people want what you are building.
+Investors do not expect massive scale from day one, but they do expect proof that real people want what you are building.
 Traction reduces risk and shows that you are not pitching a theory, you are building a business.

 Example: Your beta program filled 100 shifts in a month, with most hospitals returning to book again.
 That signals demand and satisfaction, even at an early stage.